Enttoi/enttoi-gateway/README.md

 There are two enpoints exposed:

-1. `/client/heartbeat` - receive indication that client is online.
+1. POST: `/client/heartbeat` - receive indication that client is online.
 If no no heart beat received for certain amount of time, the client becomes 'offline'.
-2. `/sensor` - for updating state of the sensor.
+2. POST: `/sensor` - for updating state of the sensor.
 In addition the API is also served as heart beat of the client (same as `/client/heartbeat`), so if state is sent frequently there is no need to call to `/client/heartbeat`.
 The following payload must be supplied:
 ```js